 may initiate fraud fact-finding pursuant to TWC procedures during the 12-month eligibility period or during the 12-month eligibility redetermination period.

-Additional information and technical assistance for resolving identity data mismatches is available in TA Bulletin 249, issued April 2, 2013, and titled “Identity Mismatch Verification Report” and the accompanying attachment Identity Mismatch Verification Report sample.

 D-203.c: Reporting Multiple Uses of an SSN

 If, during the course of an identity data discrepancy review, Boards discover that an SSN is being used by more than one individual or employer, Boards must immediately report this information to TWC’s Office of Investigations and submit an Incident Report (FDCM-32) within five business days.
 FDCM-32 is available on TWC’s intranet.
 (The intranet is not available to the public.)